python-tap/tappy/docs/highlighter.rst

 TAP Syntax Highlighter for Pygments
 ===================================

-tappy implements a Pygments extension for syntax highlighting of TAP files.
-Any project that uses Pygments, like Sphinx, can take advantage of this feature.
+tappy implements a `Pygments <http://pygments.org/>`_ extension for syntax highlighting of TAP files.
+Any project that uses Pygments, like `Sphinx <http://sphinx-doc.org/>`_, can take advantage of this feature.
 Below is an example usage for Sphinx.

 .. code-block:: rst